hazbo/twist/README.md

 and so far this project has been a nice learning curve.
 There may be some things that suck about it; so if you feel you can contribute to improve any aspect of it, please do.

-Also the name "GoEdit" sucks.
+Also the name kinda "GoEdit" sucks.
 If you have a more creative name for this please let me know ASAP!

 ### Install